atedstone/gnssice/README.md

 ## Concatenate the track files

-The GEOD track output files need to be combined together into one big file, removing the overlapping hours.
+The GEOD track output files need to be combined together, removing the overlapping hours.

+Use `conc_daily_geod.py` to produce multi-day Parquet files.
+Each file corresponds to a 'batch' (see the explanation near the start of this readme).

 ## Correcting pole leans